xquery-go/plugin-zabbix/README.md

 Once your template created, you can create a new host in *Configuration > Hosts*.
 In *Templates menu* choose **Cloud-FlexibleEngine-NAT** template and in *Macros menu*, go to *Inherited and host macros* and modify the value for {$INSTANCE_ID} with your **NAT ID**.

 For template EVS, you must define {$INSTANCE_ID} value which is the ID of the EVS and define {$DISK_NAME} which is the ID of the ECS with the of disk device after like this: 93503d16-53a0-41ec-985f-ae6eee18a3b6-vda

+For template DDS, you must define {$INSTANCE_ID} value which is the ID of the DDS and define {$ROLE} which is the role of the DDS (primary or secondary)

+For template DCS, you must define {$INSTANCE_ID} value which is the ID of the DCS and define {$ENGINE} which is the engine of the DCS